You’ve heard about RFID tracking systems and how they can revolutionize your retail business. But what exactly are they, and why should you care?

 What Is an RFID Tracking System?

-RFID Tracking System is a wireless system that uses radio frequency waves to identify and track tags attached to objects.
-The system comprises two main components: the tag and the reader.
+An RFID tracking system is a wireless system that uses radio frequency waves to identify and track tags attached to objects.
+The system is comprised of two main components: the tag and the reader.

-• RFID tags are small devices embedded with a microchip and an antenna.
-The chip stores the information while the antenna transmits the information to the RFID reader.
+- RFID tags are small devices embedded with a microchip and an antenna.
+The chip stores the product information while the antenna transmits it to the RFID reader.

 In other words, RFID tags store information about the object they’re attached to.
-When they pass through an electromagnetic zone, the RFID reader detects the tag and reads the information.
+The RFID reader detects the tag and reads the information when it passes through an electromagnetic zone.

 For retailers, an RFID system lets you automatically identify and track individual items in your inventory.
 Tiny RFID tags are attached to each product, allowing you to monitor them as they move through your supply chain and store.
 This gives you real-time visibility into what items you have in stock, where they’re located, and which ones need to be reordered.